leartpro/Quap/README.md

 This project is a messenger for the local network, written in Java, taking into account the avoidance of data storage.

-The project was developed as part of my term paper.
+The project was developed as part of my term paper und wird seitdem verbessert und erweitert.

 To ensure user-friendliness, the application has a graphical user interface through which the user can join chat rooms, write with friends and all this anonymously.